lysender/docker-cron-php-gearman/README.md

-# Cron that triggers a PHP Worker via German
+# Cron with PHP and Gearman library

-This is a specialized Docker build for running cron whose only purpose is to trigger Gearman jobs via PHP client.
+All it does is run cron.

 Customize `my-cron.conf` for your needs.